Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_Compute_and_User_Access_Nodes.md

 1. If any external filesystems are mounted on the worker nodes, unmount them.

-   Lustre, SpectrumScale (GPFS), and NFS filesystems are usually defined in VCS cos-config-management in the g`roup_vars` directory structure, such as `group_vars/all/filesystems.yml` or `group_vars/Management_Worker/filesystems.yml`.
+   Lustre, Spectrum Scale (GPFS), and NFS filesystems are usually defined in VCS cos-config-management in the `group_vars` directory structure, such as `group_vars/all/filesystems.yml` or `group_vars/Management_Worker/filesystems.yml`.
 These steps will run the `cos-config-management` Ansible playbook `configure_fs_unload.yml` using the variables set in `filesystems.yml`.